 Having family closely associated with the business, has this been beneficial or detrimental?

-Who would you say fans should keep an eye out for that they may not necessarily be familiar with that you’ve trained recently?
+Who would Tom Prichard say fans should keep an eye out for that they may not necessarily be familiar with that you’ve trained recently?

 Please note: Dr. Tom’s thoughts about Kevin Owens had changed after watching him compete at Elimination Chamber against John Cena.

-Was there anything you would like to promote, share or encourage?
+Was there anything Tom Prichard would like to promote, share or encourage?

 “I do have a list of appearances that are too many to notice but you can see on drtomprichard.com

 .
-There are just too many mention.
-I do have some camps coming up this summer that I would like to tell people so you can come see and check it out.
+There is just too many mention.
+I do have some camps coming up this summer that I would like to tell people about.
+So you can come to see and check it out.
 Like I said any camps or appearances at drtomprichard.com

 and on twitter @drtomprichard